grafana/grafana/docs/sources/developers/angular_deprecation.md

 In Grafana version 9 coming in June 2022 all angular plugins will stop working unless a new server configuration option is turned on.
 So if you still depend on community or internally developed plugins that require AngularJS then you will have to turn this option on.

-This will flag the start of the depreciation period and a good time to start working on migrating plugins to React.
+This is a good time to start working on migrating plugins to React.

 The plan is to fully remove angular plugin support in version 10 released in 2023.
 Meaning all plugins that do depend on angular will stop working and this temporary option to enable it introduced in v9 will be removed.